 This series is loosely based on the early photographic attempts of Thomas Wedgwood of the Wedgwood ceramic family.

 It has often been stated that as an indexical image, photographs of objects or persons have “a ghostly, uncanny presence….likened to the return of the dead.”
-4 In White Dress and Blue Dress, the ghostly dresses serve as “second graves” 5 where only the bones remain.
-White Dress features a dress rising out of a box of rib bones.
-Blue Dress consists of a wire dressmaker’s form and stand supporting a dress with a hanging column of vertebrae.
-The missing figures and their possible narratives are evoked through clothing and the skeletal remains left behind.
-Both pieces further reiterate the ideas of presence and absence through the crochet patterns covering the ribs and the wiring of the dressmaker’s form - as both are created through networks of positive and negative spaces.
+In White Dress, the ghostly dress serve as a “second grave” where only the bones remain.
+It features a dress rising out of a box of rib bones.
+The missing figure and its possible narrative is evoked through clothing and the skeletal remains left behind.
+The piece further reiterates the ideas of presence and absence through the crochet patterns covering the ribs, created through networks of positive and negative spaces.

 In Rib Box and Teeth Boxes, natural and artificial remains are collected into wooden boxes.
 Rib Box comprises six ribs which are delicately separated, tied together in pairs, and are carefully laid on a bed of blue stitched fabric – evoking a special connection with the objects.
 The Teeth Boxes contain porcelain clay teeth, obsessively made, accumulated and clustered together, which far exceeds the possibility of coming from any single referent.
 Taken together, these two pieces call into question the quantity and quality of collecting memories.